The Pentapetes Page

 Introduction

-Pentapetes is a monotypic genus of annual, scarlet-flowered, Malvaceous herbs from south and south east Asia, extending from India to the Philippines, and to the northern coast of the Australian Northern Territory.
+Pentapetes is a monotypic genus of annual, scarlet-flowered, malvaceous herbs from south and south east Asia, extending from India to the Philippines, and to the northern coast of the Australian Northern Territory.
 It is a weed of rice fields; is said to have medicinal and culinary uses; and is grown as an ornamental.

 Classification